Git-Goud/Git-Goud/README.md

 ## Hi there! 👋
 ### About Me 💬
 Hi I’m Kristen, a self-taught developer from Southern California.
 Even though I just found my passion for coding I am obsessed with it!
 I started off getting my Bachelors of Science degree in Kinesiology, when I realized Technology is what I really enjoy learning about.
 So I got another degree in Information Technology, but what I didn't know is...
 I actually really love to program!
 Yikes, two degrees and now I find my calling!
 I didn't hesitate to dive right into the world of coding.
 Already being a huge nerd and gamer, I was familiar with the possibilities of what this new skill would take me.
 From there on I have been self-studying computer science and working on projects to show my skill and dedication to this wonderful world of programming.
+Specifically looking into getting into the field of Machine Learning and Backend developement.

 - 🤔 I’m looking for my first Junior Developer position.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kmgoudreault/) || kmgoudreault@gmail.com